 Please be assured that we are taking steps to address the incident and to help protect the security of your data.
-If you have any questions about this notice or the incident, please feel free to contact the Call Center established to answer questions related to this Incident at (866) 731-2928 Monday through Friday from 8:00 a.m. to 5:30 p.m.
-Central Time, excluding major U.S. holidays or contact us locally at Robert Guilford at (334) 588-2211, Monday through Friday from 8:00 a.m. to 4:00 p.m.
+If you have any questions about this notice or the incident, please feel free to contact (866) 731-2928, Monday through Friday from 8:00 a.m. to 5:30 p.m.
 Central Time, excluding major U.S. holidays.